Why Do You Read Romance?

 When you read a romance novel, what are you reading it for?
-The romance?
-The heroine’s journey?
+Why do you read romance?
+Is it for the heroine’s journey?
 The hunky hero?
 Or something else entirely?
+We’ve talked about our personal journeys in romance.
+What about yours?

 The Placeholder Reader